 thinkstep and Prognos conducted a study about the benefits and challenges of emission-free vehicles.
+This study is in German.

 Political efforts to electrify the vehicle fleet mostly focus on cars, busses and light delivery vans.
 However, since European air quality standards related to particles and NOx are still exceeded in many cities, exhaust emissions of other commercial vehicles (CVs) as well as non-road mobile machinery (NRMM) like construction machines and agricultural vehicles have to be considered as well to improve urban air quality accordingly.
 Only in Baden-Württemberg these segments total up to over 400,000 units which are almost 100 % diesel-powered and thus contribute significantly to local emissions.